Particl-Community/academy/guides/guide_mp_setup_installation.rst

 	 				sha256sum filename

-Once that is done, compare the checksum output you've received in the step above with the checksum stated in your download source.
+Once that is done, compare the checksum output you've received in the step above with the checksum stated in the official download sources.
 The screenshot below shows you an example of this checksum highlighted from the GitHub releasenotes :guilabel:`Verification` section.

 .. figure:: ../_static/media/images/mp_installation_github_checksum_verification.png
     :align: center